Personal foul (basketball): Charging and blocking

 In the NBA, in contact during a move to the basket, officials do not consider the position of the defender's feet, but decide whether the defensive player's torso was set in position before the offensive player began his upward motion.
 An exception is that a charging foul is usually not called if the ball-handler is within a 4-foot (1.22 m) radius around the center of the basket (known in the rules as the "restricted area" and sometimes colloquially as the "smiley face").
-That is, if the ball-carrier is under the basket, the defense usually cannot restrict his or her movement by drawing a charge.
+That is, if the ball-carrier is under the basket, the defense usually cannot restrict their movement by drawing a charge.
 However, a charge can be called if the offensive player receives the ball within an area close to the basket known as the "lower defensive box."

 A related call is the player control foul.
 (Note: NBA Rule 12-B-II states, "The dribbler must be in control of his body at all times.")